 George Williamson, P.E. is VP of Integrity, Risk Management & Litigation Support at Integrity Emission Reduction Partners (IERP), LLC in Houston, Texas.
 George has over 30 years of integrity management, operations, and maintenance experience as a major asset owner with ARCO and BP.
 His roles have included managing global oil & gas production facilities, pipelines, and subsea systems in over 20 countries.
 He has also been accountable for developing and managing the implementation of modernization strategies which include utilization of robotics, permanently installed sensors, modular components, inherently safe designs, and data analytics.

 Subject matter expert on the deployment of robotic integrity solutions.
 His experience as a service provider includes over 10 years of development and field integrity management at Diakont and Oceaneering.
-Steven contributed to introducing the industry’s first hazardous environment certified robotic system for application in potentially explosive environments.
+Steven contributed to introducing the industry’s first hazardous environment-certified robotic system for application in potentially explosive environments.
 The robotic platform uses eddy current, magnetic flux leakage for detection, and conventional direct beam ultrasonics for sizing, shaping, and characterizing top side and bottom side features in aboveground storage tank floors.
-Steven is Business Development Manager and Integrity Management Consultant at Quasset.
+Steven is Robotics Engineer & Project Lead, Robotics & 3D Printing at Shell.
+Prior to that, he was Business Development Manager and Integrity Management Consultant at Quasset.

 Final invoices will include applicable sales tax.
 Course materials are included.